January

 HW: Watch Daily Video 6.1 Endothermic and Exothermic Processes Part 2, Daily Video 6.1 Endothermic and Exothermic Processes Part 3, Daily Video 6.2 Energy Diagrams and/or Temperature, Heat Exchange and Energy Transfer Videos

-MU: Do AP Writing Equation Question, review PowerPoint pages above, and watch videos liked above.
+MU: Do AP Writing Equation Question, get Unit 4 Table of Contents: Thermochemistry and Gas Laws, review PowerPoint pages above, and watch videos liked above.

 HW: Finish textbook assignment and Watch Daily Video 6.3 Heat Transfer and Thermal Equilibrium,

-MU: Do AP Writing Equation Question, get Unit 4 Table of Contents: Thermochemistry and Gas Laws and review PowerPoint pages above, do textbook assignment and watch videos linked in HW.
+MU: Do AP Writing Equation Question, and review PowerPoint pages above, do textbook assignment and watch videos linked in HW.

 HW: Finish pre-lab (see above) for Investigation #1: What Is the Relationship Between the Concentration of a Solution and the Amount of Transmitted Light Through the Solution?